fsystemweb/product-list/README.md

 - jest: ^29.7.0
 - lint-staged: ^15.4.3
 - prettier: ^3.5.3
-  . angular material: ^19.2.2
+- angular material: ^19.2.2
 - graphql: ^16.10.0
 - apollo-angular: ^10.0.3

 ## Api

-This application is ready to be connected to graphql server.
+This application is ready to be connected to a graphql server.
 For our demo live we use: https://www.takeshape.io/ Just remember to populate the .env.local file with your graphql server credentials.

+We use cache first because we don't really need real-time acurrancy.

 ## Template